kevinyswong/kevinyswong.github.io/index.md

 <h4>2019-09-30, 一.
 Towards Mundanity.</h4>
 <p>
 It seems to me that there is a misplaced importance in the glittery and special, the infrequent and towering.
 Consider for a minute what we deem noteworthy, the occasions, the people, the excursions we wish to record in some form so we may later remember the original instance.
 Imagine what tempts us to take a photo: family reunions, smiles at the museum next to Starry Night, a friend's birthday party, a beached whale, scuba diving in the lagoon, gazing outwards at the dappled skyscraper lights in the twilight cityscape from top of the Empire State Building.
 Imagine what we write about: intrigue, mystery, cataclysm, swashbuckling drama, romance, adventure, fantasy, conjured fiction.
 The objects and events which atract our remembrances are not those that embody our lived experience which bears the bulk of our hours and days but which are instead the rogue anomalies, sparkling and fanciful yet sparse and detached, unrealistic and unrepresentative.
 Why is it that we pay almost exclusive attention to those infrequent moments and overlook what occupies the bulk of our daily lives, the very things that go unnoticed for the simple fact that the evening commute, the season's pantry selections, the foible during Wednesday's thunderstorm, the arrangement of books, papers, furnishings in the apartment, the brittle morning quietude, are common and invariant?
-These elements of our present context, the details of our facticity, should be cherished and appreciated precisely because we tend not to see them, and we cannot see their value when we've acclimated to the certainty of their presence in the periphery because they acquire contrast and nostalgic meaning only in the years afterwards when the familiarity we had once taken for granted which had, without thought, colored our backgrounds and habituated motions are no longer accessible  beyond vague and, by then, certainly distorted memory, in those moments when we long that time also flows backwards.
+These elements of our present context, the details of our facticity, should be cherished and appreciated precisely because we tend not to see them, and we cannot see their value when we've acclimated to the certainty of their presence in the periphery because they acquire contrast and nostalgic meaning only in the years afterwards when the familiarity and habituated motions we had once taken for granted which had, without thought, colored our backgrounds are no longer accessible beyond vague and, by then, certainly distorted memory, in those moments when we long that time also flows backwards.
 </p>

 <p>
 To each his own chosen delights and dissipation.
 What is revolting is when natural complexity is buried by a pacifying smile which disregards and invalidates these indispensible considerations, banishing them to nonexistence.
-Mundane and common, yes, though nothing more than an appetite for the taste of existence, melancholic and transient.
+Mundane and common, yes, though nothing less than an appetite for the taste of existence, melancholic and transient.
 </p>
 <br>